EUROPEAN CYBER SECURITY CHALLENGE

 5. Supporters

-European Cyber Security Challenge
+The European Cyber Security Challenge (ECSC)

 Today, most countries lack sufficient IT security professionals to protect their IT infrastructure.
 The European Cyber Security Challenge (ECSC) is aimed at identifying new talent – by having national teams compete in a Cyber Security Challenge!